ContainerSSH/ContainerSSH/http/README.md

     Timeout:    2 * time.Second,
     // You can add TLS configuration here:
     CaCert:     "Add expected CA certificate(s) here.",
-                // CaCert is is required for https:// URLs on Windows due to golang#16736
+                // CaCert is required for https:// URLs on Windows due to golang#16736
     // Optionally, for client authentication:
     ClientCert: "Client certificate in PEM format or file name",
     ClientKey:  "Client key in PEM format or file name",